k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

-* **Load flows** - To mask a sensitive field as part of a load to the Target DB, add a masking Actor to the relevant **load_[Table Name].flow**.
+* **Load flows** - to mask a sensitive field as part of a load to the Target DB, add a masking Actor to the relevant **load_[Table Name].flow**.
 The TDM infrastructure controls masking enablement/disablement based on the settings of the global variables.

   ### TDM - Masking Categories